PPL-IIITA/ppl-assignment-prankuragarwal/README.md

 ./a.out
 ```

-> The gifts exchanges will be stored inbasket_out.txt file.
+> The gifts exchanges will be stored in basket_out.txt file.
 > k most happy couples will be stored in happy.txt
 > k most compatible couples will be stored in compatible.txt